This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

-I recently posed this question to a high school entrepreneur club.
+What is a franchise?
+I posed this question to a high school entrepreneur club.
 Their answers were interesting:

 - “A franchise is a business that you see in different cities.
 They are recognizable because their signs and colors are the same.”

-- “A franchise is a type of business that is the same everywhere you go.”
+- “It’s is a type of business that is the same everywhere you go.”

 - “McDonald’s is a franchise.
 So are KFC and Burger King.”